ceriimoe/archciggies/README.md

 ***

+# Do not use Ventoy or any similar tools - it will just kernel panic at startup.

+***

 ## Prerequisites
-- A USB drive and a way to flash it (Etcher works just fine, Ventoy should work here too)
+- A USB drive and a way to flash it (Etcher works just fine)
 - (for ISO building) an Arch-based system already deployed with archiso

 ***